ktaranov/sqlserver-kit/SSMS/SSMS_Tips/README.md

 # SQL Server Management Studio Tips
-Main tips works for SSMS higher 2008 but some of them only for SSMS 2016 and above
+Most tips works for SSMS higher 2008 but some of them only for SSMS 2016 and above

 Content:
 1. [Import and Export Settings](#1)